 The Comprehensive Test Ban Treaty Organization (CTBTO) Preparatory Commission, which was created by the treaty and ensures its partial implementation, has established verifications systems over the last 20 years to detect nuclear explosions anywhere in the world.
 Once the treaty enters into force, the CTBTO will be officially established.

 Why the Treaty Matters for U.S. National Security

 Keeps Non-Nuclear States from Developing a Nuclear Weapon

 The CTBT is in the United States’ national security interests because it hinders non-nuclear states’ potential paths to develop nuclear weapons technology.
 Without the ability to conduct tests, states that seek to develop nuclear technology are significantly disadvantaged.
 The United States has conducted the most nuclear tests and, therefore, has the most extensive nuclear testing data and is able to maintain its arsenal without further testing.
-The U.S. has enforced a unilateral moratorium on nuclear weapons testing since 1992, relying on the Stockpile Stewardship program to maintain its nuclear deterrent in part by using advanced computer modeling and simulations.
+The U.S. has enforced a unilateral moratorium on nuclear weapons testing since 1992, relying on the Stockpile Stewardship and Management Program to maintain its nuclear deterrent in part by using advanced computer modeling and simulations.